Finding social balance

 • Transparency of Data Collection: Confusion about the necessity and use of their data.

-• Leaderboard System: A unified leaderboard was found to be demotivating for newer users.
+• Leaderboard System: A unified leaderboard was demotivating for newer users.

 NEXT STEPS